 Volta Networks has transformed the router with the first cloud-based control plane, providing unprecedented scale in processing and virtual routing.
-VEVRE can run on any public, private or hybrid cloud and works with a broad range of open networking devices such as white box switches.
+VEVRE can run on any public, private, or hybrid cloud and works with a broad range of open networking devices such as white box switches.
 This combination of a disaggregated and elastic control plane with open networking devices reduces cost by an order of magnitude compared to legacy routers.

 Volta Elastic Virtual Routing Engine (VEVRE) is a cloud-based network platform.
 Unlike Network Operating Systems, Volta deconstructs the legacy router by running the control plane on any public, private or hybrid cloud.
-It is a standards-based implementation that is hardware agnostic – we can work with any open networking device which allows routing to be deployed in places where legacy routers are cost prohibitive.
+It is a standards-based implementation that is hardware agnostic – we can work with any open networking device which allows routing to be deployed in places where legacy routers are cost-prohibitive.
 The system supports up to 255 virtual routers on a single switch.
-It is key enabling technology to utilize open networking devices without requiring an expensive investment in Software Defined Networking (SDN).
+It is a key enabling technology to utilize open networking devices without requiring an expensive investment in Software Defined Networking (SDN).

 VEVRE consists of three major elements:

 - The Volta Agent (vAgent) runs on the switch OS and provides for local autonomous control.
 We have filed for a patent on the process we use to compress the instructions (the Forwarding Information Base or FIB) the switch needs.
 This unique technology ensures the switch will operate at peak performance.